AR-92/mark/ENHANCED_TUI_SUMMARY.md

 ## Overview

-This document summarizes the implementation of the enhanced Terminal User Interface (TUI) for the mark CLI tool with a cleaner design, Solarized blue color scheme, and improved flow.
+This document summarizes the implementation of the enhanced Terminal User Interface (TUI) for the mark CLI tool with a cleaner design, Solarized blue color scheme, improved flow, and **completely box-free interface**.

 ## Key Improvements

 ### 1. Cleaner Layout Design
-- Removed border boxes for a more modern, minimalist appearance
+- **Removed ALL border boxes** for a completely modern, minimalist appearance
 - Implemented clean section headers with consistent spacing
 - Improved visual hierarchy with better typography
 - Streamlined menu layouts with appropriate spacing